-If you prefer video, take a look at this tutorial from my Youtube channel.
+If you prefer video, watch look at this tutorial from my Youtube channel.

 What are comparisons in GA4?

-Comparisons (as the name implies) allow you to quickly compare different subsets of data in standard reports.
-They might remind you a little of advanced segments in Universal Analytics (GA3) but there are some key differences that I will later explain.
+Comparisons in Google Analytics allow you to compare different subsets of data in standard reports quickly.
+They are the alternative to segments you used in older versions of GA.
+But there are some key differences that I will later explain.

-An example of the end result might look like this.
+An example of the result might look like this.